rdmzkn/generator-veracity/generators/netcore-webapp/templates/readme.md

 Getting started is simple!
 To run this sample you will need:

-To install .NET Core for your operation system by following the instructions at [dot.net/core](http://dot.net/core).
+To install latest .NET Core(SDK >= 2.1.4) for your operation system by following the instructions at [dot.net/core](http://dot.net/core).
 An Internet connection

 ### Step 1: Register your application

 Go the Veracity for Developers(https://developer.veracity.com/) and register new applications in Projects(https://developer.veracity.com/projects).
-When you register the applciation reply url, please add /signin-oidc as the suffix.
+When you register the applciation reply url, **please add /signin-oidc as the suffix, e.g. https://localhost:3000/signin-oidc**.

 ### Step 2: Configure the application